Low-Sodium Foods and Diet Guidelines - Dr. Axe

 3. If you go from eating salty foods to preparing low-sodium recipes, you may notice a difference in flavor.
 This is a taste that you have probably become accustomed to over time, but small steps to reduce the salt in your foods can be helpful.
 For home-cooked meals, try adding a small amount of real sea salt.
 This gives you control over the amount of salt being used, and you’ll reap the benefits of the 60 trace minerals that are present in high-quality sea salt.

 4. Try using spices in your dishes to give it a boost of flavor.
-Garlic, onion, cayenne pepper, paprika, cardamon, cinnamon, turmeric, basil oregano, ginger, black pepper and nutmeg are just a few of the spices and herbs that add to the flavor of a meal without the need for extra salt.
+Garlic, onion, cayenne pepper, paprika, cardamon, cinnamon, turmeric, basil oregano, ginger, black pepper and nutmeg are just a few of the spices and herbs that add to the flavor of a meal without the need for extra salt, even for low-sodium foods.

 How to limit sodium intake - Dr. Axe